Billel Dziri: Managerial career

-On June 24, 2019, USM Alger signed with Billel Dziri to be the new coach, the former USM Alger star gave him the power to choose the staff to work with them, Dziri hopes that the club's financial situation will soon be resolved after the latest problems with the Algerian justice of its owner Ali Haddad.
-On February 26, 2020, USM Alger has announced that it has reached an amicable separation agreement with Dziri, after his insistence on leaving his post, Dziri's departure comes two days after USMA lost in the Algiers Derby, he stated that the team had suffered a lot because of the financial crisis, but after it became close to owning the majority of its shares Groupe SERPORT and to get out of this crisis, it is time to go comfortably on the future of USM Alger.
+On 24 June 2019 USM Alger signed with Billel Dziri to be the new coach, the former USM Alger star gave him the power to choose the staff to work with them, Dziri hopes that the club's financial situation will soon be resolved after the latest problems with the Algerian justice of its owner Ali Haddad.
+On 26 February 2020 USM Alger announced that it had reached an amicable separation agreement with Dziri, after his insistence on leaving his post, Dziri's departure comes two days after USMA lost in the Algiers Derby, he stated that the team had suffered a lot because of the financial crisis, but after it became close to owning the majority of its shares Groupe SERPORT and to get out of this crisis, it is time to go comfortably on the future of USM Alger.
 Only a week after his departure Dziri returned to CA Bordj Bou Arreridj. but due to the COVID-19 pandemic in Algeria, the 2019–20 sports season was cancelled.
-On January 9, 2021, Dziri decided to throw in the towel after his team's heavy defeat in the derby against ES Setif.
+On 9 January 2021 Dziri decided to throw in the towel after his team's heavy defeat in the derby against ES Setif.
 CA Bordj Bou Arreridj has achieved only two points since the beginning of the season.
-On January 18, 2021, Billel Dziri returned to NA Hussein Dey to succeed Nabil Leknaoui "I have given my consent in principle to the leadership of NA Hussein Dey," Dziri told Algeria Press Service.
+On 18 January 2021 Billel Dziri returned to NA Hussein Dey to succeed Nabil Leknaoui "I have given my consent in principle to the leadership of NA Hussein Dey," Dziri told Algeria Press Service.
 "There are still some details to be ironed out before my commitment is formalized.
 It is on the right track".
 Only four months later Dziri left his post after agreeing with the management of NA Hussein Dey, les Sang et Or have not won any of the last six meetings.